-For over half a century, Elie Wiesel has eloquently expressed the moral, spiritual and physical fortitude it took to survive Auschwitz.
-“Night”, his classic memoir about the atrocities of the Holocaust not only established a literary canon, but also unequivocally proved the transformative power of words.
+For over half a century, Elie Wiesel has eloquently expressed the moral, spiritual, and physical fortitude it took to survive Auschwitz.
+“Night,” his classic memoir about the atrocities of the Holocaust — both personal and universal — not only established a literary canon, but also unequivocally proved the transformative power of words.

 Fifty-seven books later, Wiesel’s writing is no less influential.
 “Hostage,” his newest work to appear in English, is a novel set in 1975, just three short years after a radical Palestinian group murdered 11 Israeli athletes at the Munich Olympic Games.
 Yet terrorism is still not integral to the American lexicon and acts of terrorism are wholly foreign, literally and figuratively, to Americans.

 Shaltiel Feigenberg’s random abduction in Brooklyn, N.Y., forever jettisons any notions of American safety or even normalcy.
 Shaltiel is the eponymous hostage, and through his stream of consciousness, Wiesel focuses on the raw motivation of his abductors.
 Although taking a hostage in New York is more profitable than in Tel Aviv or Paris or London, Shaltiel’s captors are not looking for money: “That they could get more easily and with less risk.
 Others give the money.
 They are interested in playing their part in the life and history of Islam.”
 They are interested in glory and immortality.